Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 Configure traffic generator to send packets to DUT input interface with a destination MAC address of ``00:00:0a:81:00:02``, then VPP switch will forward those packets out on output interface.

-Examine VPP switch RDMA ethernet interfaces rx/tx counters after several seconds:
+Examine VPP switch dpdk interfaces rx/tx counters after several seconds:

 .. code-block:: shell